tb9757/Student-Academic-Performance/README.md

 ## Dataset Content

 -   This is a synthetic dataset containing student academic metrics for 2000 individual pupils.
 The dataset includes attendance, internal exam scores, assignment performance, daily study habits, and final exam marks.
-The dataset can be used to the predict Final Exam Marks based on academic indicators.

 ## Business Requirements

--   Describe your business requirements
+-   The school needs to understand whether final exam performance can be predicted using available student data, including metrics such as attendance, assignment performance, study habits, and internal test results.
+    Purpose: To enable early identification of students at risk of underperforming so that interventions can be put in place.

+-   The School would like to determine which factors have the biggest influence on high final exam marks.
+    Purpose: To provide focus for school-wide strategy and resource allocation — for example, whether to prioritise improving attendance, strengthening homework routines, or focusing on internal assessment preparation.

 ## Hypothesis and how to validate?